Nerd10000/dragonProducts/README.md

 **This project was just **managed by** me* (Not the Minecraft server)*: That means __I solo develop Minecraft plugin,__ but I want to change this in the future.

+**Our roadmap** : It can change anytime so always best to check the roadmap every month.

 <img src="./roadmap.png"/>